Sjenica

-Sjenica (Сјеница, [sjɛ̌nitsa]) is a small town and municipality located in the southwestern part of Serbia, on the vast Sjenica-Pešter plateau and geographically located in the central part of Sandžak.
-The population of the municipality, according to 2022 census, is 24,951.
+Sjenica (Сјеница, [sjɛ̌nitsa]) is a town and municipality located in the Zlatibor District of southwestern Serbia, on the vast Sjenica-Pešter plateau and geographically located in the central part of Sandžak.
+The population of the municipality, according to 2022 census, is 24,083, while the town has a population of 12,989.

-In terms of area (1,059 km²), Sjenica is 11th largest municipality in Serbia.
+In terms of area (1,059 km2), Sjenica is 11th largest municipality in Serbia.
 A multi-ethnic environment where Bosniaks, Serbs, Albanians, Montenegrins, Turks, Romani and others live in it.

 According to the level of development of local self-government units for the year 2014, the municipality of Sjenica belongs to the fourth group consisting of 44 extremely underdeveloped local self-government units whose level of development is below 60% of the national average.

 History

 The Sjenica area was inhabited since prehistoric times.
 The remains of a prehistoric fortification were found on the edge of the Sjenica field, on the Zarudina hill, near Sjenica, and in several locations near Sjenica, necropolises were discovered and objects from the prehistoric period were found.
 In this, as well as in a wider area, lived the Dardanians, who were later driven to the south by the Illyrian tribe, Autariat.

 Sjenica was first mentioned in 1253 as a place on the road to Dubrovnik, where merchants from Dubrovnik stopped and paid customs.